16 October 2023

 In the time we’ve been in business, we’ve had numerous projects in the eLearning sphere, including digital classroom management systems, corporate microlearning, educational platforms, and games.
 One such project is The Daily FinQ.

 The game helps players to understand the basics of personal finance, as well as investing and borrowing money.
-So we created a fast, fun, free game to improve the knowledge of all things financial.
+So, as one of the best educational game companies we created a fast, fun, free game to improve the knowledge of all things financial.

 The game can be played twice daily.
 Players can accumulate digital points and awards and move up levels by answering finance questions correctly.

-If you want to build your own educational game that will stand out among thousands of others on the market, it’s important to choose the right educational game development partner.
+If you want to build elearning games that will stand out among thousands of others on the market, it’s important to choose the right educational game development partner.
 Agente has a vast experience in the eLearning sector, including LMS, games, and educational platforms.
 Drop us a line to make your idea into a robust eLearning solution.

 Is there a challenge your organization or company needs help solving?
 We’d love to discuss it.